PFXF: Question & Answer

 Important Disclosures

-An investment in the Fund may be subject to risk which includes, among others, preferred securities, convertible securities, hybrid Securities, foreign securities, credit, interest rate, floating rate, floating rate LIBOR, subordinated obligations, investing in REITs, small- and medium-capitalization companies, communications and utilities sectors, real estate, market, operational, call, high portfolio turnover, index tracking, authorized participant concentration, no guarantee of active trading market, trading issues, passive management, fund shares trading, premium/discount risk and liquidity of fund shares, non-diversified and concentration risks, all of which may adversely affect the Fund.
+An investment in the Fund may be subject to risk which includes, among others, preferred securities, convertible securities, hybrid Securities, foreign securities, credit, interest rate, floating rate, floating rate LIBOR, subordinated obligations, investing in REITs, small- and medium-capitalization companies, real estate sector, utilities sector, information technology sector, market, operational, call, index tracking, authorized participant concentration, no guarantee of active trading market, trading issues, passive management, fund shares trading, premium/discount and liquidity of fund shares, non-diversified, and concentration risks, all of which may adversely affect the Fund.
 Small- and medium-capitalization companies may be subject to elevated risks.

 Investing involves substantial risk and high volatility, including possible loss of principal.
 Bonds and bond funds will decrease in value as interest rates rise.
 An investor should consider the investment objective, risks, charges and expenses of the Fund carefully before investing.
 To obtain a prospectus and summary prospectus, which contains this and other information, call 800.826.2333 or visit vaneck.com/etfs.
 Please read the prospectus and summary prospectus carefully before investing.